KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 - A great way to get a sense of the current landscape of machine-learning algorithms and tools is to look at machine-learning competitions on Kaggle.

--In 2016 and 2017, Kaggle was dominated by two approaches: gradient boosting machines and deep learning
+- In 2016 and 2017, Kaggle was dominated by two approaches: gradient boosting machines and deep learning

 #### 1.3 Why deep learning?
 Why now?